slu-soc5050/slu-soc5050.github.io/content/lecture-05.md

 ---
 date: 2016-03-08T21:07:13+01:00
-title: Week 05 - The Distribution of Random Variables
+title: Lectue 05 - The Distribution of Random Variables
 weight: 24
 ---